andeya/tp-ext/mod-cliSession/README.md

 ## cliSession

-Client session which has efficient and load balancing connection pool.
+Client session with a high efficient and load balanced connection pool.

 ### Feature